cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 &nbsp;
 ## 1.3 Deploying the agent to the stack

 This agent requires [JPS_BASE_LIB] and [Stack-Clients] to be wrapped by [py4jps].
 Therefore, after installation of all required packages (incl. `py4jps >= 1.0.26`), the `StackClients` resource needs to be added to allow for access through `py4jps`.
 All required steps are detailed in the [py4jps] documentation.
 However, the commands provided below shall suffice to compile the latest `StackClients` resource locally and install it inside the Docker container using the provided [Dockerfile].
-Please note, that compiling requires a [Java Runtime Environment version >=11]. *Updating the [JPS_BASE_LIB] resource is ONLY required if a pre-release version is needed, which is (currently) not the case for this agent.*
+Please note, that compiling requires a [Java Development Kit version >=11]. *Updating the [JPS_BASE_LIB] resource is ONLY required if a pre-release version is needed, which is (currently) not the case for this agent.*

 Simply execute the following command in the same folder as this `README` to build the required [Stack-Clients] resource and spin up the *production version* of the agent (from a *bash* terminal).
 The stack `<STACK NAME>` is the name of an already running stack.
 ```bash